 One of the main Kampong Cham attractions was the Koh Pen bamboo bridge that connected the mainland to a small lake island.
 I had always wondered why a Khmer friend of mine from the town had once told me about it with such bounding enthusiasm.
 It turns out this bridge was not only a feat of architecture – re-built every year when the river water subsides during the dry season and then taken down completely when the tide comes in – but an interesting contraption to cross with your bicycle.

-I feel lucky to have witnessed it and to have made the journey across it because sadly, it is no more.
+I feel lucky to have witnessed it and to have made the journey across it because sadly, the original and decades-old construction it is no more.
 The last erected bamboo bridge construction was in 2016, where thereafter a government-funded steel and concrete bridge was built further up the river, meaning the iconic Kampong Cham bridge came to an end.

 My friend and I screeched like children as we made our way over it.
 The click and clatter of the bamboo strips and the softness of the multiple layers felt like it could give way any minute.
 You dared not look over the edge and motos and cars would zoom past you creating an adrenalin-fuelled wobble in the path as you tried to find your momentum again.